Last Updated on September 16, 2021 by Michelle Moyer

 16th Street Mall

 We spent hours walking along this street, window shopping, and enjoying the many eateries.
-The 16th Street Mall can be done first, last, or all throughout your 1-day in Denver itinerary.
+A leisurely walk along the 16th Street Mall can be done first, last, or all throughout your 1-day in Denver itinerary.
 It is centrally located and easy to navigate due to the free electric shuttle that goes up and down the pedestrian street.

 It was particularly beautiful during our December trip when they had holiday lights, displays, the Mile-High Christmas Tree, and many festive performances along the Mall.